-The Trinity Institute was founded in 1989 by Dr. James Parker, III, a professor of theology who had been inspired by his time as a student at the famous L'Abris Fellowship in Switzerland, to establish a Christian study center in his home state of Texas.
+The Trinity Institute was founded in 1989 by Dr. James Parker, III, a professor of theology who had been inspired by his time as a student at the famous L'Abri Fellowship in Switzerland, to establish a Christian study center in his home state of Texas.
 In 1990 the Institute purchased our one-of-kind campus property, the former home of San Antonio's Trinity University, built in 1869.
-Like L'Abris, The Trinity Institute is a place where Christians seeking a deeper understanding of their faith can spend time in reading, prayer, and fellowship with like-minded Christians.
+Like L'Abri, The Trinity Institute is a place where Christians seeking a deeper understanding of their faith can spend time in reading, prayer, and fellowship with like-minded Christians.
 Through our conferences, such as the long-running Trinity Arts Conference, or our more intimate weekend conferences, or individual spiritual and artistic retreats, and the timeless feel that is unique to Tehuacana, the Institute is a place where the mind can set aside the noise of the world and contemplate the higher calling of historic, orthodox Christianity.

 Dr James Parker, III, Founder and Executive Director